MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/office-apps-services-support.md

 ## SharePoint Online and SharePoint Server

-When you use SharePoint Online or SharePoint Server, you can protect your documents by using the SharePoint information rights management (IRM) feature.
+When you use SharePoint Online or SharePoint Server, you can protect documents by using the SharePoint information rights management (IRM) feature.
 This feature lets administrators protect lists or libraries so that when a user checks-out a document, the downloaded file is protected so that only authorized people can view and use the file according to the information protection policies that you specify.
 For example, the file might be read-only, disable the copying of text, prevent saving a local copy, and prevent printing the file.

+Word, PowerPoint, Excel, and PDF documents support this SharePoint IRM protection.
 By default, the protection is restricted to the person who downloads the document.
 You can change this default with a configuration option that extends the protection to all users who have access to the document on SharePoint, or to a group that you specify.

 For SharePoint lists and libraries, this protection is always configured by an administrator, never an end user.
 You set the permissions at the site level, and these permissions, by default, are inherited by any list or library in that site.
 If you use SharePoint Online, users can also configure their OneDrive for Business library for IRM protection.